cosmic-labs-tx/marketing-site/README.md

-# 🐻 Friendly Bear Labs Marketing Site
+# 🚀 Cosmic Labs Marketing Site

 See it at https://getcosmic.dev